-In 2017 to 2018, the cost of museums per visit in Orkney was £4.82, which is the same as the 2016 to 2017 figure, but more than the 2017 to 2018 Scottish average of £3.49.
+In 2017/18, the cost of museums per visit in Orkney was £4.82, which is the same as the 2016/17 figure, but more than the 2017/18 Scottish average of £3.49.

 Our higher costs are due in part to Orkney's museums, with our small resident population, providing similar levels of service to some larger Scottish Mainland sites.
 Orkney's museums have seen visitor numbers at key sites increasing significantly as a result of volume tourism, which contributes towards reducing the cost per museum visit.